Ossama Meslek

 Ossama Meslek (born 8 January 1997) is an Italian middle-distance runner who specialises in the 1500 metres.
+He represented Italy at the 2024 Olympic games.

 Biography

 Meslek gained his first international experience in 2018 when he finished fifth at the U23 Mediterranean Championships in Jesolo in 3:55.04.
 The following year he reached eighth place at the 2019 European Athletics U23 Championships in Gävle in 3:51.97.

 In 2019 Meslek was Italian indoor champion in the 3000 metres.